emilygfagan/active-directory/README.md

 - DNS and DHCP services (simulated lab environment)
 - PowerShell and Command Prompt for administrative tasks

+## Part 3: Powershell Automation - Renaming Users
+Automates the process of renaming Active Directory user accounts in response to name changes -- such as after marriages or divorce.
+Designed to reflect real-world IT support tasks, where consistent and accurate user records are essential for both user experience and security.

+📂[View the PowerShell script and documentation]

 ## Part 2: PowerShell Automation